-Many times you have heard about the 32-bit or 64-bit software or hardware but many of use really don’t know what does it mean.
+Many times you have heard about the 32-bit or 64-bit software or hardware but many of us don’t know what does it mean.

-You might have noticed this term while downloading the softwares or Operating Systems for your computers.
+You might have noticed this term while downloading the software or Operating Systems for your computers.

 First, I’ll talk about the pure mathematics and structure of the processors that are involved here.
 I’ll keep this part short and sweet.

 A bit is the smallest memory unit and it stores a single “binary digit”.
 A Binary Digit is basically how a computer store and makes references to data, memory, etc. A bit can have a value of 1 or 0, that’s it.
 So binary code is streams of 1’s and 0’s, such as this random sequence 100100100111.